Shade-grown coffee

-Shade-grown coffee is a form of crop produced from coffee plants grown under a canopy of trees.
-A canopy of assorted types of shade trees is created to cultivate shade-grown coffee.
+Shade-grown coffee is a form of crop produced from coffee plants grown under a canopy of trees.A canopy of assorted types of shade trees is created to cultivate shade-grown coffee.
+This method allows shade-grown coffee systems to mimic natural forest conditions, and also promotes ecological interactions.
+Increased canopy cover in coffee systems has been shown to enhance biodiversity and support conservation efforts.

+Shade-grown coffee systems can improve soil stability, reduce erosion, and enhance water retention, compared to full-sun systems.
+Further, shade-grown systems can also contribute to climate change mitigation, as it supports carbon storage and reduces deforestation.

 Because it incorporates principles of natural ecology to promote natural ecological relationships, shade-grown coffee can be considered an offshoot of agricultural permaculture or agroforestry.
 The resulting coffee can be marketed as "shade-grown".

 History

 Coffee (especially Coffea arabica) is a small tree or shrub that grows in forests in its wild form, and was traditionally grown for commercial purposes under other trees that provided shade.
 Since the mid-1970s, new sun-tolerant trees and shrubs have been developed in response to fungal disease presence, especially coffee leaf rust (Hemileia vastatrix), and with an aim to yield higher production rates.
 As a result of modernization and a push for higher yielding crops, sun-tolerant coffee plants were created to produce larger yields through higher-density, open planting, but cultivation practices used for them may be unsustainable and often have a negative impact on the environment.
 This has resulted in a new trend in support of shade-grown coffee.
 Although shade-grown coffee is a production system widely regarded as environmentally sustainable, enabling biodiversity conservation, enhancing pest-control services from birds, and contributing to climate change adaptation, there is an important potential tradeoff, namely lower coffee yields.
 Yet few studies have explicitly examined this tradeoff and the economic incentives required for smallholders to adopt shade practices.
 A 2014 study has shown that the proportion of land used to cultivate shade-grown coffee, relative to the total land area used for coffee cultivation, has fallen by nearly 20% since 1996.